VladislavKozhuhovski/my-cv/CV.md

 ## **Experience**

-I have taken course of system integration in Netcracker's company.
+I have taken course of system integration in Netcracker company.
+I was a volunteer (technical support) of the second European games.

 ## **Education**